MuneebQureshi1/react-native-hooks-kit/README.md

 - Improves app performance by caching images upfront
 - Perfect for splash screens or apps with heavy image content

+### 📊 **CSVUploadHook/**
+Hook for handling CSV file upload and parsing in React Native/Expo applications.

+- Pick CSV files from device using `expo-document-picker`
+- Parse CSV files and extract headers and rows
+- Upload CSV files to server with progress tracking
+- Supports file size validation and MIME type checking
+- Includes callbacks for success, error, and progress events
+- Uses `axios` for file uploads with FormData

 ---

 ## ✅ Contributing